Eacred/eacrwallet/README.md

 eacrwallet provides two modes of operation to connect to the Eacred network.
-The first (and default) is to communicate with a single trusted `dcrd` instance using JSON-RPC.
+The first (and default) is to communicate with a single trusted `ecrd` instance using JSON-RPC.
 The second is a privacy-preserving Simplified Payment Verification (SPV) mode (enabled with the `--spv` flag) where the wallet connects either to specified peers (with `--spvconnect`) or peers discovered from seeders and other